 In this vibrant setting, the streets are adorned with charming small stalls covered by colourful umbrellas.
 These stalls offer a variety of grilled meats and traditional dishes that are conveniently prepared and displayed in a buffet-style roadside serving station.
 Please note that most of these dishes are cooked in oil and primarily consist of meat.

 On 20th Street, there are numerous stalls offering congee, a popular rice dish that is similar to warm oats with milk.
-This dish is a staple in and can easily be recognized.
+This dish is a staple in Hong Kong and can easily be recognized.
 Additionally, the street is filled with vendors grilling unidentified meat skewers on small makeshift barbecues and open fire grills.
 Visitors can enjoy these street foods while sitting at plastic tables and chairs, and take in the vibrant atmosphere of the bustling markets.

 In the late afternoon, fresh fruit stalls become abundant and complement the bustling street food scene.
 Similar to Thailand, these stalls offer a variety of fruits such as durians, pineapples, mangos, rambutan, longan, apples, mangosteen, and watermelon.